matt-handy/TheAllCommander/README.md

 Python 3.10 or greater -> ensure that both the Python and scripts directory are on your path (%APPDATA%\Local\Programs\Python\Python310 and %APPDATA%\Local\Programs\Python\Python310\Scripts by default)

+Note: Python 3.11 or great is required for Mac support.

 ## Python Daemon Dependencies
 pip install keyboard